pmcke/RMS-Utils/README.md

 # new_extractBz2.py

 - A re-work of extractBz2 which allows for a second arguement being a different folder to write the files to.
 Plus it reduces the path down to only the folder that the files are actually in.
+Will skip an existing extraction, unless the --overwrite switch is used.

 # add_txt.py